arjun-g/vs-swagger-viewer/README.md

-# Swagger Viewer - v1.7.0
+# Swagger Viewer - v2.0.0
-## Swagger Viewer lets you preview swagger files as you type in Visual Studio Code.
+**Swagger Viewer lets you preview and validate Swagger 2.0 and OpenAPI files as you type in Visual Studio Code.**

 It works on swagger files in json and yaml format.
-Preview happens in real time as you type.
+Preview and validation happens in real time as you type.

+## Preview

 To  start
 * Open the swagger file and press F1.